You are welcome to stay as long as you like. No re-entry is allowed. Most guests stay between 90 to 120 minutes.

 For the most up-to-date field reports, please check our Caldwell Farm Facebook page.

-We provide you with snips for your flowers.
-Snips are for adult use only please.
+Flower snips are provided and are for adult use only.
 You may also bring your own snips.
 You may also want to bring a basket or bucket to hold your cut flowers while you explore the farm.
+Pick-your-own flowers are available on an as-available basis.
+Each paid admission includes one cut flower.

 When you find a flower you like, break off as many leaves as you want and drop the leaves in the field (we usually leave only two or three leaves closest to the flower head).